GeniusDai/cppev/examples/README.md

 ### 2. Large File Transfer

-In this example, tcp client sends the name of the required file, tcp server caches and transfers the required file, then client receives and stores the file to disk.
+Tcp client sends the name of the required file.

+Tcp server caches and transfers the required file.

+Tcp client receives and stores the file to disk.

 * Usage